The importance of dating The Importance of Dating Craigslist

 Courtship involves people of the opposite sex getting to know each other en route to marriage.
 Dating is not true courtship because the intent is not to marry.
 These relationships were prevalent in college because students, especially men, wanted to delay marriage until they graduated and were settled into careers.

+Between the First and Second World Wars, dating became a source of status in the college environment, with a focus on acquiring the best possible mate as a marker.
+Willard Waller, a prominent early 20th century sociologist who studied courtship and coined the term “the Principle of Least Interest,” called this the “Campus Rating Complex.”
 [Waller's study] of Penn State undergraduates detailed a “dating and rating” system based on very clear standards of popularity.
 Men’s popularity needed outward material signs: automobile, clothing, fraternity membership, money, etc. Women’s popularity depended on building and maintaining a reputation of popularity: be seen with popular men in the “right” places, turn down requests for dates made at the last minute and cultivate the impression that you are greatly in demand.

 As one sociologist put it, “You had to rate in order to date, to date in order to rate.
 By successfully maintaining this cycle, you became popular.
 To stay popular, you competed.
 There was no end: popularity was a deceptive goal.”